niceandserious/crafty-vagrant/README.md

 Be sure to follow these steps carefully if you want Crafty Vagrant to behave!

-1. Run the command `bash install.sh` (you might need to `sudo` this).
-This will install and set up everything necessary (including Craft) in your project directory.
+1. Run the command `bash install.sh` - this will install and set up everything necessary (including Craft) in your project directory.
 If this is a fresh Craft install, answer 'y' to the prompt about replacing Craft's templates + config, otherwise - if this is an existing project - answer 'n'.

 2. If this is the first time you've used Crafty Vagrant, open your `hosts` file and add